outscale/cred-scan/README.md

 - Skip binary files
 - Search for:
-  - Access Keys (20 capital alphanumeric string)
+  - Access Keys (20 capital alphanumeric random string)
-  - Secret Keys (40 capital alphanumeric string)
+  - Secret Keys (40 capital alphanumeric random string)
 - Special Access Keys are ignored:
   - `ABCDEFGHIJ0123456789`
   - `0123456789ABCDEFGHIJ`
+- Access Keys withs less than 3 digits or less than 3 capital alphabetic characters are ignored.
+- Secret Keys with less than 5 digits or less than 5 capital alphabetic characters are ignored.

 # Contributing

 Feel free to open an issue for discussion.
 `./tests/tests.sh` to run tests.

 # Using scanner in Github actions